nekoaimo/neko-ohif-xnat/README.md

 # Development

-Development instructions for OHIF-Viewer-XNAT and this XNAT plugin [are avaiable here](https://bitbucket.org/icrimaginginformatics/ohif-viewer-xnat/).
+Development instructions for OHIF-Viewer-XNAT and this XNAT plugin [are available here](https://bitbucket.org/icrimaginginformatics/ohif-viewer-xnat/).